bluem-development/bluem-woocommerce/readme.txt

 It is possible to programmatically block display and functionality on your site based on the verification status.
 Please contact us if you are interested in developing this in your site.

 == Changelog ==
+- 1.3.6: Improved redirects after transaction, iDIN for guests and requests view page in admin
 - 1.3.5: Improved stability of core services, improved speed and layout
 - 1.3.1: Added optional IP checking for country-filtering; improved stability
 - 1.3.0: Stability fixes, guest identification checkout improved; added import and export function of configuration